softwaremagico/KendoTournamentManager/README.md

 This feature is only available if there are no users in the system, so it will be disabled as soon as you create the first administrator.
 Please make a note of the generated username and password and store it in a safe place.

-# Contributing to Kendo Tournament Manager v2
+# Contributing to Kendo Tournament Manager NG

 There are various ways to contribute to this project: